ctools/ctools/doc/source/reference_manual/ctlike.rst

 Multiple observations, including data collected with different instruments, can be handled by specifying an observation definition file on input.
-Each of the observations will be kept separatly and  associated with its appropriate instrument response functions, as opposed to a stacked analysis where average response functions, computed using :doc:`ctexpcube`, :doc:`ctpsfcube` and :doc:`ctbkgcube`, are used.
+Each of the observations will be kept separately and  associated with its appropriate instrument response functions, as opposed to a stacked analysis where average response functions, computed using :doc:`ctexpcube`, :doc:`ctpsfcube` and :doc:`ctbkgcube`, are used.
 If an observation definition file is provided, ctlike will use the